 One factor that is notably omitted is APR.
 All of the benefits offered by credit cards are outweighed by paying any amount of interest, and that goes for any credit card.
 While valuable tools if you leverage their benefits and pay off your balance in full each month, credit cards become DANGEROUS WEAPONS OF SELF DESTRUCTION (too preachy? 😉 ) when they carry a balance.

 Again, this is because we use credit cards for their rewards and awards.
 If you have good credit, time to spare, the desire to travel, and some great organizational skills, we recommend that you do the same.
-We cover all of the basics in our Travel Hacking Tips for Doing Disney & Beyond post.
-This is how we “pay” for most flights, stays in ~$1,000/night hotels, and visits to airport lounges, among many other things.
+This is how we “pay” for many flights, stays in ~$1,000/night hotels, and are able to use airport lounges, among many other things.

-Suffice to say, credit card churning is an integral component of this, and involves simultaneously opening new credit cards based upon what perks are being offered, spending the appropriate amounts to receive those perks, redeeming said perks, and closing the credit card account, usually all within around 3-4 months.
-If you wondered why we’ve had so many credit cards, that’s precisely the reason.
+Credit cards are an integral component of this.
+We used to be big on “churning,” which involves simultaneously opening new credit cards based upon which perks are being offered, spending the appropriate amounts to receive those perks, redeeming said perks, and closing or downgrading the card account after the first full year of having it.
+(If you wondered why we’ve gone through so many credit cards, that’s precisely the reason.)

-With that out of the way, here are the ‘foundational’ travel credit cards we recommend…
+With that out of the way, here are the travel credit cards we recommend…

-Chase Sapphire Reserve Credit Card – This is the new gold standard of travel credit cards.
-It became available only a few months ago, and since getting it, this has become our primary credit card for travel purchases.
-One reason we use this so much is because of its redemption flexibility, as its rewards are not tied to any single airline or hotel chain.
+Chase Sapphire Reserve Credit Card – This used to be our primary credit card for travel purchases before getting the Amex Platinum cards.
+One reason we recommend this card is because of its redemption flexibility, as its rewards are not tied to any single airline or hotel chain.
 Another is that it earns at a higher rate (across the board) than almost any other card.

-The biggest balking point on this card is going to be that $450 annual fee.
-If you travel at all, knock that amount down to $150, since the card includes a $300 annual credit for travel.
+The biggest balking point on this card is going to be that $550 annual fee.
+If you travel at all, knock that amount down to $250, since the card includes a $300 annual credit for travel.
 Still, $150 is a lot if you don’t travel much.
-You also receive a $100 application fee credit for Global Entry or TSA Pre✓, which can make that fee even more palatable.
-Another perk that may seem valuable is the touted access to 900+ airport lounges, but there are so many caveats that this is virtually worthless.
-(We’ve tried to use it 10+ times already, and have been denied each time…)
+You also receive a $100 application fee credit for Global Entry or TSA PreCheck, which can make that fee even more palatable.
+Another perk that may seem valuable is the touted access to 900+ airport lounges, but there are growing exclusions as many of these lounges are more crowded than ever.

 It’s the earning and redemption rates that make this a must-have for any frequent traveler.
-You earn 3 points for every $1 spent on travel and dining at restaurants worldwide, and 1 point per $1 spent on all other purchases.
+You earn 5 points for every $1 spent on airfare, 3 points for every $1 spent on travel and dining at restaurants worldwide, and 1 point per $1 spent on all other purchases.
 Add to that a 50% bonus when you redeem those points for travel through Chase Ultimate Rewards.

 To illustrate that in practical terms, you can normally redeem 100,000 points through the Chase Ultimate Rewards portal for $1,000 in travel.
 With the Chase Sapphire Reserve Credit Card, your 100,000 points are worth $1,500.
-Speaking of 100,000 points…the sign-up bonus is exactly that (after $4,000 spent in the first 3 months), meaning your sign-up alone is worth $1,500.
 There are several other perks, including no foreign transaction fees and a blackout date/seat waiver.

 Chase Sapphire Preferred Card – Think of this as the “lite” version of the Chase Sapphire Reserve Credit Card.
 It has the same upsides in terms of flexibility, but with scaled back earning and redemption rates, and lacks a few of the other perks.
 It also lacks that $450 annual fee (but it has a $95 one, which is waived for the first year).
 We recommend this credit card if you travel a few times per year or less, and don’t need or want the Sapphire Reserve.